awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Optimize.md

 **Note**
 To create the `apg_plan_mgmt` extension, you need the `rds_superuser` role\.
 When you create the `apg_plan_mgmt` extension, the `apg_plan_mgmt` role is created\.
 Users must be granted the `apg_plan_mgmt` role to administer the `apg_plan_mgmt` extension\.

-## Upgrading Query Plan Management<a name="AuroraPostgreSQL.Optimize.Upgrade"></a>
+## Upgrading query plan management<a name="AuroraPostgreSQL.Optimize.Upgrade"></a>

 The latest version of query plan management is 2\.0\.
 If you installed an earlier version of query plan management, we strongly recommend that you upgrade to version 2\.0\.
-For version details, see [Extensions and Modules for Amazon Aurora PostgreSQL](AuroraPostgreSQL.Extensions.md)\.
+For version details, see [Extensions and modules for Amazon Aurora PostgreSQL](AuroraPostgreSQL.Extensions.md)\.

 To upgrade, run the following commands at the cluster or DB instance level\.